-About "4 Stars" and "Green Star" in the GRESB Real Estate Assessment
+About "Sector Leader", "5 Stars" and "Green Star" in the GRESB Real Estate Assessment

-NMF received a "4 Stars" in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
-NMF also won a "Green Star" designation for the fifth consecutive year by achieving high performance both in "Management Component" that evaluates policies and organizational structure for ESG promotion, and "Performance Component" that assesses environmental performance and tenant engagement of properties owned.
+NMF was selected for Asia Sector Leader (Diversified) (Listed) and received a "5 Stars" in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
+NMF also won a "Green Star" designation for the seventh consecutive year by achieving high performance both in "Management Component" that evaluates policies and organizational structure for ESG promotion, and "Performance Component" that assesses environmental performance and tenant engagement of properties owned.